 In 2016, Hudson left the Federal Defender and joined the Montgomery County Office of the Public Defender Officer to become the Deputy Chief Defender — with the goal of building and strengthening advocacy in the courtroom.
 Along with former Chief Defender Dean Beer, Hudson addressed systemic issues regarding policing, pretrial detention, sentencing, and probation in the county.
 In four years, Chief Defender Dean Beer and Ms. Hudson built one of the best public defender offices in the state.

-Hudson worked with The Justice Collaborative and The Appeal, developing and leading advocacy and media campaigns on criminal justice issues- specifically campaigns aimed at looking at creative and successful community alternatives that truly create public safety.
+Hudson worked with The Justice Collaborative and The Appeal, developing and leading advocacy and media campaigns on criminal justice issues – specifically campaigns aimed at looking at creative and successful community alternatives that truly create public safety.

 From 2020 to the present, Hudson has been a visiting professor at Temple University’s Beasley School of Law.

-Read the press release: Keisha Hudson Named Chief Defender.
+We invite you to read the press release: Keisha Hudson Named Chief Defender.